 Fall of 2016

-The project team hosted a Neighbourhood Social at Federico’s to collect feedback on the initial principles.
+In the fall of 2016, the project team hosted a Neighbourhood Social at Federico’s to collect feedback on the initial principles.

 Stakeholder Workshops attended by representatives of local organizations served to inform the project components and design priorities.

-The project team hosted a Pre-Application Public Open House at the Croatian Cultural Centre to present the first design scheme.
+In the spring of 2017, the project team hosted a Pre-Application Public Open House at the Croatian Cultural Centre to present the first design scheme.

 An information booth at Italian Day allowed those who may not have had a chance to attend an Open House to participate in the engagement process.